Joseph Naberhaus

 B.R.T.D (Battle Royal Top Down Shooter)

-Written in December 2020
+December 2020

 This was a project three other developers and I made for SE 319 at Iowa State University.
 It is a top down shooter with battle royale mechanics.
 Our project was selected among the top six of the class by the professor, and voted 2nd place overall by our classmates.